-2022 COMPENSATION DECISIONS
+2023 COMPENSATION DECISIONS

-SETTING 2022 TARGET COMPENSATION
+SETTING 2023 TARGET COMPENSATION

-The Compensation Committee determined target compensation for each NEO by considering numerous individual factors for each NEO, including job responsibilities and skill sets, performance in their position, importance to achieving our corporate objectives, retention risk, ability to replace the role, previously issued equity awards and tenure with the Company.
-The Compensation Committee then considered the market data and report provided by SBCG to ensure that the total target compensation was competitive for the market.
+The Compensation Committee determined target compensation for each NEO by considering numerous individual factors for each NEO, including job responsibilities and skill sets, performance in their position, importance to achieving our corporate objectives, retention risk, ability to replace the role, previously issued equity awards and tenure with the company.
+The Compensation Committee then reviewed the annual NAREIT compensation survey that gathers data from more than 100 REITs for the market compensation information for our NEOs.
+Applying their individual judgments to our NEOs after consulting the NAREIT survey, the Compensation Committee made no changes to target compensation for our NEOs in 2023 other than to increase in the bonus target with respect to Mr. Berkes to align his target with market.